Board of Directors

 Research Committee & Fundraising Committee, Chair

-Based in London, England, Tim is the proud father of two girls, Alice (almost 4) and Edith (18 months).
+Based in London, England, Tim is the proud father of two girls, Alice (5) and Edith (3).
 In March 2022, Tim and his wife, Jennifer, received Edith’s BBSOAS diagnosis.
 In the midst of the shock, sadness and fear, they were lucky enough to find the NR2F1 Foundation.

 Tim’s motivation to join the board is twofold: first, to work to ensure that other BBSOAS impacted families find the same resources, support and information that helped them process Edith’s diagnosis and what it means for their family, and second, to support ongoing research efforts into understanding, and hopefully someday treating, BBSOAS and it’s symptoms.